Capital Lincoln of Wilmington

 Winner: Lincoln Aviator – Higher horsepower and stronger towing potential are differences that set it apart.

 Lincoln Nautilus – Equipped with a turbocharged 2.0-liter I-4 engine and an available hybrid configuration, the Nautilus balances power and efficiency.
-Its hybrid delivers smooth acceleration with a combined 310 horsepower and 295 pound-feet of torque, which is ideal for commuters who spend time on highways and in stop-and-go traffic.
-While not as muscular as the Aviator, its powertrain is well-suited for drivers who value composure and refinement over strength.
+Its hybrid delivers smooth acceleration with a combined 285 horsepower and 295 pound-feet of torque, which is ideal for commuters who spend time on highways and in stop-and-go traffic.
+While not as muscular as the Aviator, its powertrain is well-suited for drivers who value composure and refinement in their daily drives.

-Lincoln Aviator – Standard is a twin-turbocharged 3.0-liter V-6 engine that generates 400 horsepower and 415 pound-feet of torque, making it the performance leader.
+Lincoln Aviator – Standard is a twin-turbocharged 3.0-liter V-6 engine that generates 400 horsepower and 415 pound-feet of torque, making it the leader in performance.
 This engine also delivers a 5,000-pound maximum towing capacity when properly equipped, which is appealing to drivers who need power for weekend escapes.
-The 2025 Lincoln Aviator for sale shines for thrill-seekers who want luxury and muscle in one package.
+The 2026 Lincoln Aviator for sale shines for thrill-seekers who want luxury and muscle in one package.

 Size & Dimensions